Medicare in Nevada

 Medicare statistical trends in Nevada

-- In 2015, 294,927 Medicare beneficiaries in Nevada received Part D prescription drug coverage either from a Medicare Prescription Drug Plan or from a Medicare Advantage Prescription Drug plan.
-Approximately half of these individuals received their Part D prescription coverage through a Medicare Advantage plan that included this benefit.
+- In 2018, 347,646 Medicare beneficiaries in Nevada received Part D prescription drug coverage either from a Medicare Prescription Drug Plan or from a Medicare Advantage Prescription Drug plan.
+Over half of these individuals received their Part D prescription coverage through a Medicare Advantage plan that included this benefit.

-- 85% of people with Part D have access to a plan with a lower premium than what they paid in 2015.
+- 78% of people with Medicare Part D have access to a plan with a lower premium than what they paid in 2017.

 - 25% of people with Medicare Part D are eligible for Extra Help (also called the Low-Income Subsidy, or LIS).

 - $20.20 is the lowest monthly premium for a Prescription Drug Plan (premiums may be lower for individuals who qualify for Extra Help or higher for individuals who select the lowest premium Prescription Drug Plan and who also pay a late-enrollment penalty).

 Statistical data from the Centers for Medicare & Medicaid Services, “Medicare Enrollment Dashboard”; and “2018 MA Part D Landscape State-by-State Fact Sheet”.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.